sheehui/tp/docs/DeveloperGuide.md

 ### 1.2 Target Audience
 This developer guide is aimed at developers and advanced users of DonnaFin
-* Developers: anyone who wish to upgrade Jarvis to support more functions.
+* Developers: anyone who wish to upgrade DonnaFin.IO to support more functions.
 * Advanced Users: Financial Advisors who wish to better understand the features that DonnaFin Provides.

 ### 1.3 About Donnafin
 DonnaFin.io is a desktop application for financial advisors to keep track of their client information and related tasks.
 Despite the application having an intuitive Graphical User Interface (GUI), it is optimized for entering commands using a Command Line Interface (CLI).

+### 1.4 Typical User Workflow

+### 1.5 Overview of Application

 --------------------------------------------------------------------------------------------------------------------